About Data Jurisdictions

 For Shadow IT, you can base Data Jurisdictions on Active Directory Attributes or Enterprise Connector Tags.
 You can then use these tags to segment data by office location, functional group, or any other AD attribute.

-For example, you could configure Data Jurisdictions to allow a user in the Mountain View office to only see and access Users and Services corresponding to that office.
+For example, you could configure Data Jurisdictions to allow a user in the Mountain View office only to see and access Users and Services corresponding to that office.
 The user would not be able to see User and Service information from any other geographic location.

-For details, see Create Data Jurisdictions for Shadow IT
+For details, see Create Data Jurisdictions for Shadow IT.

 Sanctioned Service Jurisdictions